Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

   > [Info] For detailed information about activating a channel in the *PIM* module, see [Configure the channel settings](../Integration/05_ConfigureChannels.md).

 2. Select the desired channel in the *Channel* drop-down list.
-  The multi-channel values in the columns change to the values in the selected channel.
+  The multi-channel values in the columns have been changed to the values in the selected channel.
 All single channel values remain unchanged.

   > [Info]  If a product has no attribute value defined in the selected language, the value in the corresponding column remains blank.